 - Project 4 Downstream processing (10 ECTS)

-- Quality assurance and control (5 ECTS)
+- QA/QC (5 ECTS)

 - Practical control and instrumentation (5 ECTS)

 - Electives (in total 10 ECTS)

-In the course of this semester, focus will be on such elements that are central to biotechnological production such as basic adjustment and control of unit operations, purification strategies (downstream processing) and quality assurance.
+In the course of this semester, focus will be on such elements that are central to biotechnological production such as basic adjustment and control of unit operations, purification strategies (downstream processing) and quality control and assurance (QA/QC).
 In this semester, all academic subjects interact: the control of processes and valid process and product data collection are essential prerequisites for upholding the quality assurance system.
 Accordingly, no product requirement, no purification process goal - and vice versa.
-It is crucial that the students demonstrate an understanding of the interaction between the practical operation of the production, strategies for individual process plants, all in combination with the overall quality assurance system - in particular as preparation for the engineering internship to take place in semester 6.
+It is crucial that the students demonstrate an understanding of the interaction between the practical operations of the production, strategies for individual process plants, all in combination with the overall quality assurance system - in particular as preparation for the engineering internship to take place in semester 6.

 The project work will provide the students with increased experience in project management - in particular with focus on collaboration with customers/stakeholders, operationalisation, quality and validation.
-The latter is supported by the concurrent course in quality assurance and control.
-The communication of the project results to different target groups will prepare the students for the challenges of their engineering internship.
-Practice-oriented work will be ensured by way of close collaboration with biotechnological businesses focused on project drafts and cases.
+The latter is supported by the concurrent course in QA/QC.
+The communication of the project results will prepare the students for the challenges of their engineering internship.
+Practice-oriented work will be ensured by way of relevant project cases about biotechnological production.

-The course Quality assurance and control incorporates the students' competences from the preceding courses Analytical chemistry 1 and Project 3.
+The course QA/QC incorporates the students' competences from the preceding courses e.g. Analytical chemistry 1 and Project 3.
 Competences within quality assurance and control are of outmost importance before the students begin their engineering internships.

-The choice of electives will provide the student with an opportunity to specialise within one or more academic areas, perhaps as regards the desire for an internship within a particular subject area.
+The choice of electives will provide the student with an opportunity to specialise within one or more academic areas, perhaps as regards the desire for an internship within a particular area.

-- obtain competences in the preparation, discussion and execution of purification techniques pertaining to selected bioproducts - acquire basic skills within quality assurance and control of biotechnological production - acquire skills within the management, adjustment and control of production units
+- obtain competences in the preparation, discussion and execution of purification techniques pertaining to selected bio-products - acquire basic skills within quality assurance and control of biotechnological production - acquire skills within the management, adjustment, and control of production units

-- obtain competences in the collection and assessment of quality related data - obtain competences in taking a critical view of others' scientific work and results (peer-review)
+- obtain competences in the collection and assessment of quality related data - obtain competences in applying and taking a critical view of others' scientific work and results

-- obtain the ability to work together with a project group as well as with the customers/stakeholders of a given project - acquire basic skills within scientific communication directed at different target groups
+- obtain the ability to work together with a project group as well as the potential customers/stakeholders of the project - acquire basic skills within scientific communication